satya954/DevOps-Tools-QA/Terraform.md

   }

-## Q28.
-Write a Terraform script to create an EC2 instance and install a web server .
+## Q25.
+Write a Terraform script to create an EC2 instance and install a web server?

 ```hcl
 # Define the provider